Enhancing Smart Contract Security Analysis with Execution Property Graphs: Execution Property Graph

 To incorporate more execution details into the \EPG, we apply the transformation function $\mathbf{T}$ to the \CTG edges $E_T$.
-For every $e_T\in E_T$, $\mathbf{T}$ generates a new edge $e'_T$ and inserts into the \EPG.
+For every $e_T\in E_T$, $\mathbf{T}$ generates a new edge $e'_T$ and inserts it into the \EPG.
 The label and properties of $e'_T$ are inherited from $e_T$, while the tail vertex of $e'_T$ is changed from the caller contract vertex to the basic block vertex initiating the contract invocation.
 The generated edges enable the \EPG to capture contract invocations in a more granular manner.

-As an illustration, Figure~\ref{fig:epg} presents the \EPG of the reentrancy attack transaction (cf. Section~\ref{sec:running-example}), with unnecessary details omitted.
-From the diagram, it is evident that the balance update (i.e., the storage write) occurs after the ETH transfer, which constitutes the root cause of this reentrancy vulnerability.
+Figure~\ref{fig:epg} presents the \EPG of the reentrancy attack transaction (cf. Section~\ref{sec:running-example}), with unnecessary details omitted.
+From the diagram, it is evident that the balance update (i.e., the storage write) occurs after the ETH transfer, constituting the root cause of this reentrancy vulnerability.